The Watcher (song)

-"The Watcher" is a song by American hip hop musician Dr. Dre from his second studio album 2001.
-It was released as the fourth and final single from the album in France on February 27, 2001.
-"The Watcher" features vocals from rappers Eminem and Knoc-turn'al, who sing the hook and Dj cuts after 2nd hook by Flash Technology.
-The song talks about Dre's rap career and what he's been through.
-It also mentions former N.W.A bandmate Eazy-E & his death.
+"The Watcher" is a song by American rapper-producer Dr. Dre from his second studio album 2001.
+The song was released as the fourth and final single from the album in France on February 27, 2001, and features vocals from rappers Eminem and Knoc-turn'al.

 Rapper Jay-Z released a sequel titled "The Watcher 2" on his 2002 album The Blueprint 2: The Gift & The Curse.
 Jay-Z's version was produced by Dr. Dre and featured vocals from Dr. Dre, Jay-Z and Aftermath associates Rakim and Truth Hurts.
+A remix replacing Jay-Z's verse with a verse sung by Snoop Dogg would later be released, titled "The Watcher Pt.
+3".

-A year later in 2003, Dr. Dre, Snoop Dogg and Rakim would release another version called "The Watcher Pt.
-3" on the mixtape DJ Jam presents WBALLZ 187.4 FM Vol. 1.
+One of Dr. Dre's lines was later interpolated as the chorus for the song "Hello", a song by him and former N.W.A members Ice Cube and MC Ren.

-The track on the B-side "Bad Guys Always Die" featuring Eminem originally appeared on the soundtrack to the 1999 Will Smith film Wild Wild West.
-It was also on the expanded edition of Em's album The Slim Shady LP.
+The song's instrumental was used in the J. Cole song "Adonis Interlude (The Montage)".
+The song was produced by Dre and appeared on the soundtrack to the 2023 film Creed III.

-One of Dr. Dre's lines was later interpolated as the chorus for the song "Hello", a song by him, former N.W.A members Ice Cube and MC Ren.
+Notably, the song was parodied by Canadian rapper D-sisive in 2002.